-Arkansas Tech University is committed to providing equal opportunities for higher education to academically qualified individuals with disabilities.
-Tech is subject to and endorses both the ADA Amendments Act of 2008
+Arkansas Tech University is committed to providing equal opportunities for higher education to academically

 Grievance Policy and Procedure: Appeal of Academic Grades or Academic Program Dismissal

 The Department of Nursing grievance policy and procedure is consistent with that of the University.
 The policy provides the student with a way of appealing grades received or a grievance concerning a University employee or institutional regulation.
 This procedure is to be used for any conflict resolution, and includes grades assigned by an instructor and program dismissal by a departmental committee.